aaron-grau/curic/react/demos/fruit_stand_demos/fruit_stand_02/README.md

 Let's look at and run the code that you just walked through in our React/Redux video demo.

 1. [Download zip][zip].
-2. Unzip and cd to the app's root directory.
+1. Unzip and `cd` to the app's root directory.
-3. Run `npm install` to install the Redux/React npm packages.
+1. Run `npm install` to install the Redux/React npm packages.
-4. Run `webpack` to compile `bundle.js`.
+1. The `postinstall` script in the `package.json` take care of running `webpack`, but run `npm run webpack` if you plan to make changes to the code
-4. `open index.html` to see the app in the browser.
+1. `open index.html` to see the app in the browser.
-5. Open Dev Tools to see the app's Redux store in action.
+1. Open Dev Tools to see the app's Redux store in action.
   + Available for testing on the `window` are the app `store`, and actions-creators `addOrange()`, `addApple()`, and `clearFruit()`.
   + Try `store.dispatch(addOrange())` in the console.
 How did the DOM change in *reaction*?
   + Try `store.dispatch(addApple())` in the console.
 How did the DOM change in *reaction*?